allegro/turnilo/docs/configuration.md

 **port** (number)

 The port that Pivot should run on.
 Default 9090.

+**serverHost** (string)

+The host that Pivot will bind to.
+Defaults to all hosts.

 **serverRoot** (string)